slint-ui/slint/docs/langref/src/concepts/container.md

 One way to implement such a `BoxWithLabel` uses a layout.
-By default child elements like the `Text` element become children of the `BoxWithLabel`, but we need them to become layout instead!
+By default child elements like the `Text` element become children of the `BoxWithLabel`, but we need them to become children of a layout instead.
 For this purpose, you can change the default child placement by using the `@children` expression inside the element hierarchy of a component:

 ```slint